Finding the Best Places to Retire Since 2006!

-Notes: The lake after which the town is named is really more of a large pond.
-The lake bed marks the head of the Santa Fe Trail and is a good fishing spot when full and stocked.
+Notes: The lake after which the town is named is really more of a large pond and marks the head of the Santa Fe Trail.
+It is a good fishing spot when full and stocked.
 Interstate 25 is about a mile to the east of Palmer Lake.

 Recommended as a Retirement Spot?
 Yes, although the distance to a hospital should be considered.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.